Facebook fiasco drags UBS profit lower

 Naratil said additional cost cuts would be largely "silent, rather than with great fanfare."

-Rival Credit Suisse said two weeks ago it would cut an extra 1 billion francs in spending, part of a slew of measures to bolster its capital by $15.59 billion (9.93 billion pounds), including by cutting an undisclosed number of jobs.
+Rival Credit Suisse said two weeks ago it would cut an extra 1 billion francs in spending, part of a slew of measures to bolster its capital by $15.59 billion, including by cutting an undisclosed number of jobs.

 SUBPOENA